adobe/antialiased-cnns/README.md

 All material is made available under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license by Adobe Inc. You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.

 The repository builds off the PyTorch [examples repository](https://github.com/pytorch/examples) and torchvision [models repository](https://github.com/pytorch/vision/tree/master/torchvision/models).
-It is [BSD-style licensed](https://github.com/pytorch/examples/blob/master/LICENSE).
+These are [BSD-style licensed](https://github.com/pytorch/examples/blob/master/LICENSE).

 ## (0) Getting started